ishrak-imam/touromobile/docs/modals_and_toast.md

 - As instructed in the `NativeBase` documentation the main component of the application is wrapped with a `Root` component from `NativeBase`.
 Please refer to the file `App.js`.

-- Now a preregistered saga listens for a `showToast` action.
+- A preregistered saga listens for a `showToast` action.

 - When `showToast` action dispatched the toast message is pulled from the payload and native base's toast method is called like following.
 Please refer the file `toast/toast.js`
 ```